AlexisBDL/StoryManager/README.md

 story copy <ID> [-d]
 ```

 Copy a story in an other database or add duplicate (other ID) in my database with option -d.
 Value is the path of the database.
-Don't forget the name of the database in the path : ./home/your/path/Stories
+Don't forget the name of the database in the path : ./your/path/Stories
 ______________________________
 ```
 story sync <ID> <value>
 ```

 Synchronize two databases (same ID) about the story ID.
 Value is the path of the database.
 Don't forget the name of the database in the path : ./home/user/Documents/Stories
+The CLI ask you for conflict and finaly you and the database at value have the same story ID
 ______________________________

 __________________________________________________________________________